dervish77/RetroComp/README.md

   * Parallel I/O module *should* support at least one additional connector as an 8 pin header.

 * RetroComp code library **shall** support enough software elements to boot up and execute manually entered code.
-  * RetroComp **shall** include a boot monitor software to initialize the system and provide basic monitor functions.
+  * RetroComp **shall** include boot monitor software to initialize the system and provide basic monitor functions.
+    * RetroComp boot monitor **shall** support ability to read all system memory, and write to volatile system memory.
+    * RetroComp boot monitor **shall** support ability to load user programs into memory.
+    * RetroComp boot monitor **shall** support ability to execute user programs.
-  * RetroComp **shall** include a basic interpreter software to allow for minimal programmability of the system.
+  * RetroComp **shall** include BASIC interpreter software to allow for minimal programmability of the system.
+    * RetroComp BASIC **shall** include support for integer and string variables.
+    * RetroComp BASIC *should* include support for floating point variables.
   * RetroComp *should* include assembler software to allow for low level programming of the system.
   * RetroComp *should* include compiler software to allow for more advanced programming of the system.
   * RetroComp *should* include disk operating software for managing storage of programs and data.